Kevin Rodney Sullivan: Early life and acting career

-Due to his successes in his acting career, Sullivan applied to the Juilliard School in New York, which emphasizes the arts.
-John Houseman, who had at the time recently received an Oscar for his role in The Paper Chase, was his interviewer.
-Houseman's comments on Sullivan's abilities at the time were thus: "You have talent, but you're only seventeen years old.
+Due to his acting successes, Sullivan applied to the Juilliard School in New York.
+John Houseman, who had recently received an Oscar for his role inThe Paper Chase, was his interviewer.
+Houseman's comments on Sullivan's abilities at the time: "You have talent, but you're only 17 years old.
 Most of our students come here after four years of college.
-I don't think you're ready for New York City just yet".
-And so, Sullivan ended up at Willamette University in Salem, Oregon instead, where he was offered a scholarship through their theater program.
-He applied to be an English major, as he was growing increasingly interested in writing.
-"I was a whale in a fish bowl," says Sullivan, who was quite overqualified for the college's theater program.
-He ended up being the lead, Proteus, in Two Gentlemen of Verona, for which he had only auditioned as a supporting role.
-Sullivan was in quite a few plays following that, and was chosen by the school to direct a production of Slow Dance on the Killing Ground, a play by William Hanley.
-He then decided to produce a play of his own creation, leaving the school to do it as an independent study.
-He never went back.
+I don't think you're ready for New York City just yet."

+Sullivan ended up at Willamette University in Salem, Oregon, where he was offered a theater scholarship.
+He applied to be an English major, as hewas growing increasingly interested in writing.
+"I was a whale in a fishbowl," said Sullivan, who was overqualified for the college's theater program.He played the lead, Proteus, in Two Gentlemen of Verona, rather than the supporting role for which he had auditioned.
+Subsequently, Sullivan was in numerous plays and was chosen to direct a production of Slow Dance on the Killing Ground, a play by William Hanley.
+He decided to produce his own play as an independent study, left Willamette and never went back.

-In the summer of 1987, Sullivan left for Los Angeles.
-He began by working with a friend and fellow actor in Hollywood.
-From there he began to write scripts.
-On a particular four-day trip to DC, he picked up inspiration for characters in his later works from fellow passengers on his ride who he'd spent time talking to.
-While his scripts were largely unnoticed, his trip would inspire later works.
-In the meantime, however, his acting was noticed after he auditioned for small parts in a few movies, including as Lieutenant in More American Graffiti (1979), Tyrone in Night Shift (1982), March in Star Trek II: The Wrath of Khan (1982), and John Grant in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984).
+In the summer of 1987, Sullivan headed to Los Angeles.
+He began by working with a friend and fellow actor in Hollywood and began to write scripts.
+On one four-day trip to DC, he picked up inspiration for characters from fellow passengers.
+While his scripts went largely unnoticed, the trip would inspire later works.
+In the meantime, his acting was noticed after he auditioned for a few movie roles, including Lieutenant in More American Graffiti (1979), Tyrone in Night Shift (1982), March in Star Trek II: The Wrath of Khan (1982), and John Grant in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984).